imthenachoman/How-To-Secure-A-Linux-Server/README.md

     description=This opens up the TLS port 465 for use with SMPT to send e-mails. ports=465/tcp
     EOF

-    ufw allow out smtptls comment 'open TLS port 465 for use with SMPT to send e-mails'
+    sudo ufw allow out smtptls comment 'open TLS port 465 for use with SMPT to send e-mails'
     ```

 1. Add some mail aliases so we can send e-mails to local accounts by adding lines like this to `/etc/aliases`: